ArviinM/expo-realtime-ivs-broadcast/README.md

 All methods are asynchronous and return a `Promise`.

--   `initialize(audioConfig?, videoConfig?)`: Initializes the broadcast SDK.
-Must be called before any other stage operations.
+-   `initializeStage(audioConfig?, videoConfig?)`: Initializes the broadcast SDK with non-device-related configurations.
+It does **not** trigger permission prompts.
+This should be called once before any other stage operations.
+-   `initializeLocalStreams(audioConfig?, videoConfig?)`: Prepares the user's local camera and microphone for publishing.
+This is the method that will trigger system permission prompts.
+It must be called before using `ExpoIVSStagePreviewView` or publishing streams.
 -   `joinStage(token, options?)`: Joins a stage using a participant token.
+Can be called without `initializeLocalStreams` for a viewer-only role.
     -   `token` (`string`): The participant token from your backend.
-    -   `options` (`object`, optional): An object for extra options.
-        -   `targetParticipantId` (`string`, optional): If using the automatic rendering mode, this pins a specific participant's stream to the first available view.
 -   `leaveStage()`: Leaves the current stage.
--   `setStreamsPublished(published)`: Toggles the publishing of local video and audio streams.
+-   `setStreamsPublished(published)`: Toggles the publishing of local streams.
+Requires `initializeLocalStreams` to have been called.
 -   `swapCamera()`: Switches between the front and back cameras.
+Requires `initializeLocalStreams` to have been called.
 -   `setMicrophoneMuted(muted)`: Mutes or unmutes the local microphone.
+Requires `initializeLocalStreams` to have been called.
--   `requestPermissions()`: Checks the current status of camera and microphone permissions.
-On Android, this does **not** trigger the system permission dialog.
-Returns a `PermissionStatusMap`.
+-   `requestPermissions()`: Checks and returns the current status of camera and microphone permissions without prompting the user.

 ### Event Listeners